 A study involving 18 international researchers including Professor Alan Cooper from the University of Adelaide, reveals that pigs - first domesticated in the Middle East - were definitely brought into Europe by the earliest farmers.

-Professor Cooper, who heads the University's Australian Centre for Ancient DNA, is the senior author of a paper published last month in the Proceedings of the National Academy of Sciences USA.
+Professor Cooper, who heads the University's Australian Centre for Ancient DNA, is the senior author of a paper published this week in the Proceedings of the National Academy of Sciences USA.

 The paper puts to rest a longstanding argument over whether the arrival of farming into Europe involved the actual migration of animals and plants, or whether the migrants just introduced the idea of domestic populations.